 Go-live checklist

-This guide is for you who have integrated and tested Nexi Checkout on your website and are planning to go live.
+This guide is for you who have integrated and tested Checkout on your website and are planning to go live.

 Before you start